 A third of UK teachers leave the profession within 5 years.
-Due to the impact of Covid, the UK education sector, had experienced a reduction of newly qualified teachers entering the profession.
-Barriers for gaining this qualification are namely finances, time and course location.
-Covid presented new challenges, with schools shutting, many training providers unable to deliver classes and much of the population unwilling or unable to interact outside of their Covid bubbles.
+What’s more, the Covid pandemic cause a reduction in the number of newly qualified teachers entering the profession.
+The pandemic exacerbated the existing barriers for gaining this qualification, such as finances, time and course location.
+It left many training providers unable to deliver classes and much of the population unwilling or unable to interact with those outside of their Covid bubbles.

-In partnership with Accipio—a Totara Platinum Alliance Partner – BeReady and Bradford worked together to rapidly deploy a new Totara learning platform.
-This leveraged BeReady’s and Accipio’s existing platform expertise, thus negating the need to go through a risky and arduous procurement and implementation exercise.
+BeReady and Bradford college elected to work with us at Accipio—a Totara Platinum Alliance Partner—to rapidly deploy a new Totara learning platform.
+This leveraged BeReady’s and Accipio’s existing platform expertise, negating the need to go through a risky and arduous procurement and implementation process.

-The platform has both digital learning and an integrated ePorfolio system to manage apprenticeship delivery which removes the need for two separate platforms that don’t talk to each other.
-The partnership called upon BeReady’s digital production expertise, taking traditional classroom learning assets and enriching them through animation and design ensuring that they were able to be delivered in a digital format.
+The platform has both digital learning and an integrated ePortfolio system to manage apprenticeship delivery, removing the need for two separate platforms.
+The partnership called upon BeReady’s digital production expertise, taking traditional classroom learning assets and enriching them through animation and design.

 Apprenticeship delivery is complex and heavily regulated with oversight from Ofsted and the ESFA.
-The platform allows the programme to be fully compliant with the rigorous requirements of both the funding agency and the schools inspectorate.
-Enabling learners and mentors to access content, post results, interact with lecturers and peers and log all activities and course work.
+The platform ensures that the programme is fully compliant with the rigorous requirements of both the schools inspectorate and the Apprenticeship Levy, the funding agency.

-The platform provides a bespoke journey for the different types of users.
-Totara’s flexibility provides s learners, mentors, tutors and lecturers with different access and user experience whilst ensuring that interaction between them is smooth and seamless.
-The relative small amount of required user support enables the team to spend the time building content and delivering additional value to the learners.
+The platform enables learners and mentors to access content, post results, interact with lecturers and peers, and log all activities and coursework.
+Totara’s flexibility provides a bespoke journey for all the different types of users, giving different access and user experience whilst ensure that interaction between them is seamless.
+The relative small amount of required user support enables the team to spend more time building content and delivering additional value to the learners.

-This project has been exceptionally successful, and it is expected to scale dramatically in the coming year.
-It delivered a sustainable career pathway for teaching assistants to become teachers.
-Funded by the Apprenticeship Levy, it reduced financial pressure upon schools when budgets are significantly overstretched.
+This project has been exceptionally successful and is expected to continue to grow over the coming year.
+It has delivered a sustainable career pathway for teaching assistants to become teachers.
+Funded by the Apprenticeship Levy, it has reduced financial pressure on schools at a time when budgets are ever overstretched.